hypo69/hypo/pytest/gemini - set 2/en/src/suppliers/aliexpress/scenarios/__init__.md

 3. **Edge Cases:** The added `test_login_empty_username`, `test_login_empty_password`, etc., explicitly address edge cases.

 4. **Exception Handling:**  `pytest.raises` is used correctly to test for expected exceptions (e.g., `ValueError`) with specific error messages asserted.
-Crucially, the example for incorrect API responses demonstrates how to mock external API calls.
+Crucially, the example for incorrect API responses demonStartes how to mock external API calls.

 5. **Robust Error Messages:** Assertions now verify that the error messages from `login` function contain the expected string values, which is essential for accurate error detection.